- Home

 Few people don’t like pasta.
 It’s delicious, budget-friendly, and versatile – and if you’re looking for a speedy weeknight supper, it’s an obvious choice.

 Pasta is also a good source of carbs, and whole wheat versions contain plenty of fibre.
-And you can easily add extra nutrients in the form of veggies and protein to create a perfectly balanced meal.
+Plus, you can easily add extra nutrients with veggies and protein to create a perfectly balanced meal.

 So, if you’re looking for some quick weeknight pasta recipes that go beyond spag bol or pesto pasta, we’ve got you covered.
 From one-pot wonders to plant-based pasta and rich ragù, here are nine quick, easy, and delicious pasta recipes to inspire you.